pbalcer/librarius/DESIGN.md

 ## Lattices

-A lattice is logically an object containing some value T and a merge operator F.
+A lattice is logically an object containing some value T and a merge operator `Fn(T, T) -> T`.
-The merge operator F needs to be a persistent, or at least must be available during recovery.
+The merge operator needs to be persistent, or at least must be available during recovery.
 Otherwise, any conflicts would have to be resolved at commit time, and the actual merged value would have to be written in the log, instead of the entire lattice.
+This would again create codependent transactions.
 Right now I'm leaning towards an interface where lattice types would have to be registered while the librarius is being opened.
 Then, if there's a log with a lattice modification, but the merge operator is not registered,